 The need for international agreement on standards to preserve the safety and sustainability of the orbital environment is well established.
 However, the path to agreement is not obvious.
-This paper identifies elements where international agreement delivers the most benefit to managing the space environment, including mitigation, prevention, and remediation of space debris.
+This paper identifies elements where international agreement delivers the most benefit to managing the space environment, including mitigation, prevention, and remediation of orbital debris.
 It examines existing international agreement process for aviation to consider if models can be adapted to meet the needs of the space community and introduces key questions that will help develop a space specific roadmap.

-Keywords: information sharing, space traffic management, space environment, orbital debris
+Keywords: information sharing, space traffic management, space traffic coordination, space environment, orbital debris

 Introduction